 It was in realizing that, that my prayers shifted from a feeble, “Help” to “I praise you.
 Lord, through it all, I’m still going to praise you.
 Your ways are not my ways, yet I choose to trust you, even though I cannot see a way out.
 Thank you for keeping me safe in the midst of the storm.
 Teach me, show me, guide me.
 Through it all, I will still praise you.”

 Are you going through a storm?
-Will you trust Him, and thank Him for all He has done for you while you wait for the storm to end?
+Will you trust God in the storm, and thank Him for all He has done for you while you wait for the storm to end?

 Because of Him, #HopePrevails!